linkstrifer/Hyrule-code-styleguide/README.md

-# Link styling style guide
+# Hyrule code style guide

+(No, is not related to Nintendo or Legend of Zelda)

 This guide relies on human-focused class names, the idea is to use class names that a human can understand at first sight and avoid confusion on what does or how to use a class name.